Wi11ione/wi11ione.github.io/_pages/research.md

 ---

-### Adaptive Evolution and Evaluation of Secure and Confident Intelligent Systems: Safety Evaluation of Autonomous Vehicles in Complex Environments
+### Safety Evaluation of Autonomous Vehicles in Complex Environments
-supported by the National Natural Science Foundation of China under Grant U23B2061, directed by Prof. Yanjun Huang
+supported by the National Natural Science Foundation of China under Grant U23B2061 (Topic: Adaptive Evolution and Evaluation of Secure and Confident Intelligent Systems), directed by Prof. Yanjun Huang

 ---